envoylabs/blog/posts/if-code-is-law.md

 It's worth saying that these are _just our opinions_, and are obviously based on a particular interpretation of broad economic and historical trends.

+This blog is split into 4 parts:

+1. **Is code law?
+The implications of Juno Prop 16**, a discussion of how Prop 16 has highlighted some of the implicit governance parallels that may exist on Cosmos chains
+2. **Multilateralism and decentralization**, a very un-academic musing on whether decentralized systems are part of a wider discourse of multilateral political struggle
+3. **Vector capitalism and ownership on the interchain**, some thoughts on how networks where payments are built-in offer chances for agency and ownership, but also risk accelerating vector capitalism
+4. **Conclusion**

 ___

-## Is code law?
+## I: Is code law?
 The implications of Juno Prop 16

 Most systems of government have a number of moving parts.
 But let's design a toy one.